luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 docker swarm init
 ```

-# allow my user to run docker
+# allow my user to run Docker
 ```sh
 adduser luicasad docker
 ```

 # keys

-Copy you id_rsa key from your 42 school home directory to work wiht the delivery repository
+Copy your id_rsa key from your 42 school home directory to work with the delivery repository

 # /bin/sh

-On Alpine Linux, /bin/sh is usually a POSIX shell (ash), which does not support ${!var}, a `indirect parameter expansion`.
+On Alpine Linux, /bin/sh is usually a POSIX shell (ash), which does not support ${!var}, an `indirect parameter expansion`.
 The indirect parameter expansion is a bash feature.

-My db container entrypoint script gave me an error `line 77: syntax error: bad substitution`
+My DB container entrypoint script gave me an error `line 77: syntax error: bad substitution`

 ```sh